These single-ingredient dog treats make sure your pets are eating clean food

 Increasingly, people are seeking out food that’s free of chemicals, ethically sourced, and good for them.
 But as humans get more and more conscious about what they put in their body, entrepreneur Minali Chatani noticed people often weren’t able to extend the same approach to their pets.
-It makes sense that Chatani would notice this: Before leaving in 2018 to found Wild One, a design-conscious pet supply line, Chatani was the head of brand creative for Sweetgreen, where she got an up-close-and-personal view both of how ethical sourcing is done, and how important it is to consumers.
+It makes sense that Chatani would notice this: Before leaving in 2018 to co-found Wild One, a design-conscious pet supply line, with a small team, Chatani was the head of brand creative for Sweetgreen, where she got an up-close-and-personal view both of how ethical sourcing is done, and how important it is to consumers.

 Now that Wild One’s well-designed harnesses and bowls have been on the market for several months, Chatani is taking the Sweetgreen approach to a new line of Wild One products: pet treats.

 Wild One’s chicken tender treats are made from dried strips of chicken sourced from Springer Mountain Farms, a family-owned business that raises poultry cage-free and on natural, antibiotic-free feed.
 The sweet potato option is just dehydrated slices of tubers grown without GMOs on a small farm in North Carolina.
-“We put a lot of due diligence into working with farms and suppliers that are fully transparent,” Chatani says.
+“We put a lot of due diligence into working with farms and suppliers that are fully transparent,” says Kate Onorato, Wild One’s Product Development Lead.

 The fish puff treats, though, are the most interesting.
 They’re made from Asian carp, a species that does not exactly have the best reputation in the U.S. In the 1970s, scientists in Arkansas imported a few species from Asian carp from China to see if they’d be effective keeping the algae growing in local fish ponds under control.
 They were.
 But when the funding for the researchers’ work ran out, they released the Asian carp into the Mississippi, where they thrived problematically.
 The fish are large and hearty, and since they entered the Mississippi, they’ve out-competed other species for resources to the extent that they now make up 90% of the biomass in the river.
 Fishermen on the Mississippi resent the species for restricting the supply of other fish in the river.
 The fish also have an unusual bone structure that makes it difficult for them to be processed into filets, should they be caught and sold.